microsoftgraph/microsoft-graph-training/tutorials/includes/typescript/08-extend-app.md

 Check the **Permissions** section of the reference documentation for your chosen API to see which authentication methods are supported.
 Some APIs don't support app-only, or personal Microsoft accounts, for example.

-- To call an API with user authentication (if the API supports user (delegated) authentication), see the [user (delegated) authentication](/graph/tutorials/javascript) tutorial.
+- To call an API with user authentication (if the API supports user (delegated) authentication), add the required permission scope in **appSettings.ts**.
-- To call an API with app-only authentication (if the API supports it), add the required permission scope in the Azure AD admin center.
+- To call an API with app-only authentication see the [app-only authentication](/graph/tutorials/typescript-app-only) tutorial.

 ## Add your code

-Copy your code into the `makeGraphCallAsync` function in **graphHelper.js**.
-If you're copying a snippet from documentation or Graph Explorer, be sure to rename the `client` to `_appClient`.
+Copy your code into the `makeGraphCallAsync` function in **graphHelper.ts**.
+If you're copying a snippet from documentation or Graph Explorer, be sure to rename the `client` to `_userClient`.